 Sources

-Phosphorus loading to Big Green Lake comes from a variety of anthropogenic and natural sources – including but not limited to, agricultural runoff, urban runoff, septic systems, legacy phosphorus in sediments and streams, atmospheric deposition, wetlands, forests, and actively eroding streambanks.
+Phosphorus loading to Big Green Lake comes from a variety of anthropogenic and natural sources – including, but not limited to, agricultural runoff, urban runoff, septic systems, legacy phosphorus in sediments and streams, atmospheric deposition, wetlands, forests, and actively eroding streambanks.
 These sources are traditionally classified as point or nonpoint sources and will be discussed individually in the following sections.

 Point sources.
 The EPA defines point source pollution as “any single identifiable source of pollution from which pollutants are discharged, such as a pipe, ditch, ship or factory smokestack” [87].
 While the Clean Water Act allows for regulation of these facilities, the Big Green Lake watershed only has one point source that directly discharges to a waterway—the Ripon Wastewater Treatment Facility.
 Other industries in the watershed (a former cookie factory, canning factories, a washing machine factory) route their wastewater to the treatment facility before discharging any effluent into Silver Creek.
+Two additional point sources within the watershed—namely, the Green Lake Sanitary District and the City of Green Lake Wastewater Treatment Facility—discharge outside of the watershed.

 Nonpoint sources.
 As mentioned in the 2020 Upper Fox-Wolf River TMDL report [2], nonpoint source pollution is “typically driven by watershed runoff, or the movement of water over the land surface and through the ground into waterbodies,” including agricultural and urban runoff.
 The Clean Water Act does not directly regulate nonpoint source pollution, though it does provide recommendations and mechanisms to address these problems.
 Nonpoint source pollution is “well-recognized to be one of the last major hurdles to achieving state and national water quality goals” [88].